-In order to be considered for supplemental funding, grantees must demonstrate that they have significantly depleted existing funds and have a clear plan for quickly expending requested additional funds.
-Demonstrated project readiness includes demonstration of existing additional resources to complete the cleanup in a timely manner and move to redevelopment.
-For FY2012, EPA defines "significant depletion of funds" as any grant where \$250,000 - \$300,000 or less remains uncommitted for single entities and \$300,000 - \$400,000 or less remains uncommitted for states/large coalitions.
-EPA considers funds to be committed if those dollars are currently tied up in either (1) a project that is underway or (2) a loan/subgrant that is imminent or in the works.
+In order to be considered for supplemental funding, grantees must demonstrate they have significantly depleted existing funds and have a clear plan for quickly expending requested additional funds.
+For FY2015, EPA defines "significant depletion of funds" as any grant where \$400,000 or less remains uncommitted.
+EPA considers funds to be committed if those dollars are currently tied up in either (1) a project that is underway or (2) a loan/subgrant that is imminent or nearing execution.